-We study a game with $n \ge 3$ players; The first player is called the sender and the last player is called the receiver.
-The remaining players are the mediators; if there are more than one of them, i also specify the order in which their probabilistic strategies are executed.
+I study a game with $n \ge 3$ players; the first player is called the sender and the last player is called the receiver.
+The remaining players are the mediators; if there are more than one of them, I also specify the order in which their probabilistic strategies are executed.

-We fix a finite state space, Ω (consisting of n_Ω elements) and a finite realization space 7 E (consisting of n_E elements), where to avoid unnecessary trivialities, the cardinality of the set of signals is weakly greater than that of the set of states.
-An experiment for the sender is a distribution over the set E, for each state of the world: $X:\Omega\to \Delta(E)$; denote by X the set of available experiments. i assume that X contains both the uninformative experiment (one where the probabilities of all experiment realizations are independent of the state) and the fully revealing experiment (where each state is revealed with probability one).
-To distinguish between the choices of the sender and those of the mediator, i define a signal for the mediator to be a function $\Sigma: E\to \Delta(S)$ where S is the space of signal realizations containing n_S elements; let Σ denote the set of available experiments.
+Fix a finite state space $\Omega$ (consisting of $n{\Omega}$ elements), and a finite realization space E (consisting of $n_E$ elements), where to avoid unnecessary trivialities, the cardinality of the set of signals is weakly greater than that of the set of states.
+An experiment for the sender is a distribution over the set E, for each state of the world: $X:\Omega\to\Delta(E)$ ; denote by X the set of available experiments.
+I assume that X contains both the uninformative experiment (one where the probabilities of all experiment realizations are independent of the state) and the fully revealing experiment (where each state is revealed with probability one).
+To distinguish between the choices of the sender and those of the mediator, I define a signal for the mediator to be a function $\Sigma : E \to \Delta(S)$ where S is the space of signal realizations containing $n_S$ elements; let $\Sigma$ denote the set of available experiments.
 Put differently, the mediator is choosing distributions of signal realizations conditional on realizations of experiments.
-All available experiments and signals have the same cost, which i normalize to zero. i also refer to either an experiment, or a signal, or their product, generically as an information structure.
-Since the state space and all realization spaces are finite, i represent information structures as column-stochastic matrices with the (i,j)'th entry being the probability of realization i conditional on j.
-Finally, the receiver takes an action from a finite set A (with n_A elements; i assume that $n_A \geq n_S = n_E \geq n\Omega$ to avoid trivialities associated with signal and action spaces not being "rich" enough).
-The utility of the sender is denoted by $\tilde{u}^S(\omega,a)$, that of the mediator by $\tilde{u}^M(\omega,a)$ and that of the receiver by $\tilde{u}^R(\omega,a)$. i assume for concreteness that if the receiver is indifferent between two or more actions given some belief, he takes the action that is best for the sender.
+All available experiments and signals have the same cost, which I normalize to zero.
+I also refer to either an experiment, or a signal, or their product, generically as an information structure.
+Since the state space and all realization spaces are finite, I represent information structures as column-stochastic matrices with the (i,j)'th entry being the probability of realization i conditional on j.
+Finally, the receiver takes an action from a finite set A (with $n_A$ elements; I assume that $n_A \ge n_S = n_E \ge n\Omega$ to avoid trivialities associated with signal and action spaces not being "rich" enough).
+The utility of the sender is denoted by $\tilde{u}^S(\omega, a)$ , that of the mediator by $\tilde{u}^M(\omega, a)$ and that of the receiver by $\tilde{u}^R(\omega, a)$ .
+I assume for concreteness that if the receiver is indifferent between two or more actions given some belief, she takes the action that is best for the sender.